-Vahram Ter-Matevosyan is an Assistant Professor at the American University of Armenia, he is also the Head of the Turkish Department at the Institute for Oriental Studies of the National Academy of Sciences of Armenia.
-He studied at Bergen University (Norway), Lund University (Sweden), Institute of Oriental Studies and Yerevan State University (Armenia).
+Vahram Ter-Matevosyan is Assistant Professor at the American University of Armenia, he is also the Head of the Turkish Department at the Institute for Oriental Studies of the National Academy of Sciences of Armenia.
+He has a Doctoral degree from the University of Bergen (Norway), MA in East and Southeast Asian Studies from Lund University (Sweden).
 He was Visiting Professor at Duke University, NC (2016), Fulbright Scholar at the University of California, Berkeley, CA (2009-2010) and Visiting Scholar at the University of Washington, Seattle, WA (2007).
 He authored an award-winning monograph “Islam in the Social and Political Life of Turkey, 1970-2001” in 2008 and co-authored “History of Turkish Republic” in 2014.
-He has published extensively in leading international peer-reviewed journals covering Turkish domestic and foreign policy as well as regional security problems
+He has published extensively in leading international peer-reviewed journals covering Turkish domestic and foreign policy as well as regional security problems.

 Last week, Gyumri was in the national spotlight because of strikes and student demonstrations.
 At the heart of the matter was the Shirak State University, the rector and the merging of politics and education.